What is Telehealth?

 The answer to this question depends somewhat on the technology being used for the telehealth visit.
 For example, if your telehealth visit is being conducted via phone only, it is likely that your healthcare provider will give you a specific phone number and time to call.

 When you make the call, someone on your provider’s care team will answer, and the visit will begin with some general health questions just as an in-person visit would begin.
 Once your care provider has gathered all the information needed, he or she will walk you through the next steps, which typically includes explaining your diagnosis and treatment options.
 If any follow-up care is needed or if your provider feels that an in-person visit is required to properly handle your medical situation, you will be advised of how to proceed, and any follow-ups will be scheduled.
 If medications are needed, your provider will likely be able to electronically deliver your prescription to the pharmacy of your choice.

 For video visits, the process is a bit different.
 Your provider will send you a link to the appointment via email or text.
 When you click the link at the appointment time, you may see a small set of instructions on your device, some of which may be designed to ensure that your audio and video is working correctly.
 Follow any onscreen instructions.

 Once you have completed those instructions, you will either be directly connected with your care provider or directed to a virtual waiting room.
 When your provider is available, he or she will connect and you will then see and hear your provider during the visit.

-Generally, a video visit lasts about the same amount of time as an in-person visit would last.
-The advantage of the video visit, however, is that you can see your care provider without the time, expense, and effort involved in commuting to an actual office.
+Generally, a video visit lasts about the same amount of time as an in-person visit would last; however, there are many advantages of a video visit, such as being able to see your care provider without the time, expense, and effort involved in commuting to a physical office.